Tom Rooney (Florida politician): Caucus memberships

+Post-congressional career

+In June 2023, Maryland Governor Wes Moore appointed Rooney to the Maryland Thoroughbred Racetrack Operating Authority after being nominated by the Maryland Horse Breeders Association.
+The racetrack operating authority will be dissolved on June 30, 2025.

 Political positions

-Rooney had a score of 71% from Heritage Action for America regarding his conservative voting record, which is above the Republican House average.
+Rooney had a score of 71% from Heritage Action regarding his conservative voting record, which is above the Republican House average.

 Rooney favored agricultural subsidies, including crop insurance and sugar price supports, so that food production in this country can better compete with other countries that provide government subsidies to their farmers.
 Rooney explained that "I don't want our country to depend on Mexico for our food, and I don't want Florida to lose agriculture jobs that we really need."

 F-35 alternative engine

 Rooney fought to remove spending for an alternate engine program (built by GE Aviation and Rolls-Royce plc) for the F-35 Joint Strike Fighter.
 The Pentagon had already taken the position that having a single contractor (Pratt & Whitney) will save money.
 "The Pentagon has said repeatedly that they do not want it and do not need it, and the American taxpayers certainly cannot afford it," Rooney said.

 Rooney sponsored an amendment to the 2012 House spending bill to end funding for the extra engine of the F-35 Joint Strike Fighter, which passed with support from freshman members of the Tea Party Caucus.
 In December 2011 GE abandoned self-funding to continue development of its alternate engine, finally ending the project.
 Rooney said that the decision by GE "will finally remove any risk that taxpayers may be saddled with the costs of sustaining an extra engine in the future."